Why Low Power Matters in Digital Design

 - Enable power-aware simulation and verification

-The rest of this series covers UPF and power-aware verification techniques:
+The rest of this series will dive deep into UPF and power-aware verification techniques.
+We'll cover:

 - Voltage levels and multi-voltage design